Private hire driver's licence

 The council’s policy requires that all applicants:

-- have held a full licence for at least two years
+- have held a full licence for at least two years - for manual drive vehicles

 - have passed a driving skills assessment to the council’s satisfaction